Foso/Jetpack-Compose-Playground/docs/layout/row.md

     }
 }
 ```
 Row takes an Arrangement parameter.
-When you set it to **Arrangement.End**, the children of Row will aligned at the end of Row.
+When you set it to **Arrangement.End**, the children of Row will be aligned at the end of Row.

 <p align="left">
   <img src ="../../images/layout/row/arrangement_end.png" />